G-Research/ParquetSharp/docs/RowOriented.md

 ## Reading and writing custom types

 The row-oriented API supports reading and writing custom types by providing a `LogicalReadConverterFactory` or `LogicalWriteConverterFactory`.
-The `LogicalTypeFactory` is required if the custom type is used for creating the schema (when writing), or if accessing a `LogicalColumnReader` or `LogicalColumnWriter` without explicitly overriding the element type (e.g. `columnWriter.LogicalReaderOverride<CustomType>()`).
-It is needed in order to establish the proper logical type mapping.

 ### Writing custom types